How to Protect Against Inflation

 While inflation hurts savings, it can actually help the value of investments — especially a certain class of investments, like real estate, that serve as hedges against inflation.

 Granted, there are other investments that tend to perform poorly in times of inflation.
 Financial companies like banks are just one example — these are companies that lend money to businesses and consumers, and dollars that they’re paid back are worth less than the ones they lent.
+A great tool to use is Seeking alpha to help you understand the market better!

 Plus, quite often, when inflation starts in earnest, the Fed ends up raising interest rates in order to combat inflation.
 This slows down the housing market, car sales, etc., and businesses that rely on those sales don’t do well.